ACCESS-NRI/ESMValTool-workflow/live_cmoriser_doc/tutorial_cmoriser.md

 #### Add metadata to `config-user.yml` file

-`config-user.yml` usually be in path `~/.esmvaltool`, for people want to use raw data in `p73`, you need to add following path to `config-user.yml` under `rootpath`
+`config-user.yml` usually be in path `~/.esmvaltool`, for people want to use live-cmoriser, the root of ACCESS raw data should be add into `config-user.yml`.
 ```
-    ACCESS: /g/data/p73/archive/non-CMIP/
+    ACCESS: {ACCESS raw data root}
 ```